aarxnmendez/key-up/README.md

    ```bash
    cd key-up
    ```
+3. If you're using Visual Studio Code, install the **Live Server** extension from the marketplace.

-3. Open the `index.html` file in your preferred web browser
+4. Open the `index.html` file with Live Server:
+   - Right-click on the index.html file in Visual Studio Code and select **Open with Live Server**.
+   - The page will open automatically in your default web browser.

 That's it!
 No build process or dependencies required.